 Understanding the dangers of Adderall and alcohol, whether abused separately or together, is important for young adults to grasp.
 Misinformation or simple ignorance can have devastating consequences when it comes to mixing Adderall and alcohol.
 In gaining an understanding of the dangers of Adderall and alcohol combination abuse, it is helpful to first learn about each of these substances.

 Adderall is a prescription stimulant designed to treat individuals with ADHD or narcolepsy.
 In these patients, the drug does not cause typical stimulant effects.
-However, in healthy people who use the drug recreationally without a prescription, Adderall has similar effects as potent stimulants like methamphetamine.
+However, in healthy people who use the drug recreationally without a prescription, Adderall has similar effects as potent stimulants like methamphetamine and, like meth, has a high potential for abuse.
 While initially an individual taking the drug to help them study longer and concentrate better will indeed experience these effects, in time the drug loses its effects.
 When tolerance increases, so does the use of the drug, leading to unpleasant symptoms such as:

 - Weight loss

 - Lack of sleep

 - Mood swings

 Adderall abuse can lead to serious health consequences, including:

 - Cardiac arrest

 Alcohol abuse and addiction exists under the umbrella term alcohol use disorder.
 Depending on how many of the diagnostic criteria an individual presents with, a diagnosis of mild, moderate, or severe alcohol use disorder is made.
 Alcohol is still the most widely abused substance, with about 3 million cases of alcohol use disorder made each year.
 Alcohol abuse can include binge drinking, which is the consumption of large amounts of alcohol in a short period, increasing the risk of alcohol poisoning.
 Consistent heavy drinking will result in alcohol addiction or dependency.
 Symptoms of alcohol abuse include: